cryptpad/chainpad/readme.md

 ### chainpad.getAuthDoc()

-Access the *Authoritative Document*, useful for debugging.
+Access the *Authoritative Document*, this is the content which everybody has agreed upon and has been entered into the chain.

 ### chainpad.getUserDoc()